 Credit Unions do not, by law, have to deduct tax from dividends - it is the responsibility of the member to declare their dividend for tax.

 If things go wrong

-Because credit unions are regulated by FCA they have to meet certain standards.
+Because credit unions are regulated by PRA and FCA they have to meet certain standards.
 This means if you have a problem that you can’t resolve with them direct, you can complain to the Financial Ombudsman Service.
 Follow the link below to find out more.